kintone-labs/kintone-ui-component/docs/document_en/docs/getting-started/quick-start.md

 First, follow the below steps to create an app to install Kintone UI Component.

-1. Create a blank app. （[Create an app from scratch](https://jp.cybozu.help/k/en/user/create_app/tutorial.html)）
+1. Create a blank app. （[Creating an App from Scratch](https://get.kintone.help/k/en/user/create_app/tutorial.html)）
 You do not need to set up any fields in this app.

 ## Installation